ParadiseTeamAF/MinecraftParadise/README.md

 For our modpack you need at least on Program:
  * Twitch Launcher

-Additional we recommend a Texture Pack cause we have big Problems with the Blodd Altar and Chiseld Blood Runes.
+Additional we recommend a Texture Pack cause we have big Problems with the Blood Altar and Chiseld Blood Runes.
 We are sorry about that.
 A fix will come as soon as possible

 ### Installing
 Download the Modpack Minecraft Paradise and start launching it.
 Have fun and show us your best work on Twitter via @ParadiseTeam2